 Should I go or not?
 This question bugs many actors and screenwriters every time time the new dates of the Cannes Film festival are announced.
-Rather than pontificate, I decided to ask actress Dani Masterson for a few tips about how actors can get the most out of a trip to Cannes.
+Rather than pontificate, I decided to ask actress Dani Masterson for seven tips for attending the Cannes Film Festival – but from an actor’s perspective. just how do you get the most out of a trip to Cannes.

 1. Before Actors, book your accommodation as early as possible.
 I usually book mine in August/September before the festival.
 If you leave it late the prices will rise.
 If you leave it too late you will be staying outside Cannes.
 You don’t want to be wasting your time in traffic.